-- I. Middlebury-College Specific: - 1.
+- I. Middlebury College Specific to Students: The following actions are specifically prohibited at Middlebury College: - 1.
 No possession of alcohol in first-year residence halls. - 2.
 No possession of kegs or common containers.
 Possession by students of kegs or common containers (e.g., punch bowls) without advance party registration through Student Activities is prohibited.
 Unauthorized kegs or common containers will be confiscated, along with taps, and the Department of Public Safety will return confiscated kegs and taps to the vendor. - 3.
 Multiple instances involving unsafe intoxication, and single or multiple instances involving alcohol/drug-related transport to the hospital and/or to detoxification facilities may also result in disciplinary action, consistent with the Medical Amnesty Policy. - 4.
 Violating party regulations.
 Party regulations can be accessed through the Student Activities office.
 Small, informal gatherings held in individual rooms, suites, and small houses occupied by students of legal age, at which alcoholic beverages are consumed, do not have to be registered.
 Residents of the living space will be treated as "party hosts," and held responsible for the actions of individuals in attendance.
 Students are responsible for unregistered gatherings and related activities that occur in their rooms, whether or not they are present. - 5.
 The use of hallways for parties is prohibited.